apache/ignite-3/modules/transactions/README.md

 Transactions support is supposed to be icremental.
 In the first approach, we are trying to put existing ideas from ignite 2 to the new replication infrastructure.
-In the next phases, MVCC support should be added to avoid blocking reads and some other optimization, like parallel commits from <sup id="a1">[1](#f1)</sup>
+In the next phases, MVCC support should be added to avoid blocking reads and possibly some other optimization, like parallel commits from <sup id="a1">[1](#f1)</sup>

-# Transaction protocol design
+# Transaction protocol design (first iteration)
-In high level, we utilize 2 phase locking (2PL) for a concurrency control, 2 phase commit (2PC) as an atomic commitment protocol, in conjunction with WAIT_DIE deadlock prevention, described in <sup id="a2">[2](#f2)</sup>.
+At a high level, we utilize 2 phase locking (2PL) for a concurrency control, 2 phase commit (2PC) as an atomic commitment protocol, in conjunction with WAIT_DIE deadlock prevention, described in <sup id="a2">[2](#f2)</sup>.
-This implementation is very close to Ignite 2 optimistic serializable mode.
+This implementation is similar to Ignite 2 optimistic serializable mode.
 Additional goals are:
 1) retain only strong isolation
 2) support for SQL